 Below is a suggested itinerary, which suits a 4 hour tour however if you have other palces of interest to visit we are happy to adapt the itinerary to suit your interests.

-This brilliant Lake District morning tour departs from Windermere, Bowness and Ambleside daily throughout the Summer.
-The tour focuses on the Northern side of the Lake District and is ideal for those who want to enjoy the spectacular scenery the National Park has to offer but are short on time.
+This brilliant Lake District morning tour focuses on the Northern side of the Lake District and is ideal for those who want to enjoy the spectacular scenery the National Park has to offer but are short on time.
 The tour will take in 6 lakes, including Windermere, Brotherswater, Ullswater, Thirlmere, Grasmere Lake and Rydal Water.

-As the tour departs Windermere Information Centre, you will make your way over the famous Kirkstone Pass.
+You will begin the tour by making your way over the famous Kirkstone Pass.
 The pass has an altitude of 1,489 feet making is the highest tarmac road in the National Park, so as you can imagine – the views are something special up there!
 Kirkstone Pass connects Ambleside in the Rothay Valley to Patterdale in the Ullswater Valley, therefore it is a popular, scenic route for those exploring the Lake District.
 On route you can also view the beautiful Troutbeck Valley, which was once the home to Children's author Beatrix Potter, where she bred our favourite friends, the Herdwick Sheep.
 Near the summit of Kirkstone Pass, built on the site of a 15th century Monastery, there is the old coaching inn which is popular with tourists due to its low beams, open fires and good beer!
 As we drive by the old coaching inn, you will see the commanding view down to Windermere and Morecombe Bay in the distance.